 Among the most sought-after backyard birds, Baltimore orioles, orchard orioles, and Bullock’s orioles boast bright orange and black coloration and build interesting gourd-shaped nests at the end of tree branches.
-Some folks seem to have plenty of luck bringing these birds to their backyard feeders, while others struggle year after year to bring these elusive flyers in.
-Learn what foods orioles eat and how to feed orioles.
+Some folks seem to have plenty of luck attracting orioles to their backyard feeders, while others struggle year after year to bring these elusive flyers in.
+Learn what foods orioles eat and the best tips for feeding orioles.

-First, it’s important to understand that orioles don’t eat seeds and won’t visit a traditional bird feeder.
+Orioles don’t eat seeds and won’t visit a traditional bird feeder.
 A Baltimore oriole’s diet consists of fruit, nectar, and insects.
 David Musumeche of Backyard Chirper says, “the perfect oriole feeder station should be able to offer fruit, a sugar water solution holder, containers for mealworms, and containers for offering jellies…Your feeding station should be about seven feet off of the ground.”
-There are a variety of oriole feeders for sale.
-You can also build your own oriole feeders.

 Orioles love sweet sugary treats in spring, as they finish their long migrations.
 Grape jelly and fruit are high-energy foods that give them the boost they need to sustain their travels.
-To feed orioles, most backyard birders swear by offering grape jelly.
-Birds & Blooms reader LuAnn Crim says, “You can feed orioles cheap grape jelly in small tuna-sized cans or Miracle Whip lids.
-Just fasten the container DOWN, or they’ll knock it right to the ground.”
+When feeding orioles, most backyard birders swear by offering grape jelly.

 - EXPERT TIP: You can mix the grape jelly with water to make it stretch a bit farther.
 Combine one part grape jelly to one part water in your blender and mix until it has the consistency of thick juice.